Tennessee Waltz: Other performances

 in Knoxville as the fans are filing out of those venues.
 East Tennessee State University's Marching Bucs perform the song during their pregame show.
 After every home game, the Appalachian State University Marching Mountaineers and the Middle Tennessee State University Band of Blue perform the song during their post-game show.
 Baylor University's Golden Wave Band plays the song at the end of each home game, a tradition possibly begun with a request from former head coach Grant Teaff.
 The Tennessee Waltz is also the corps song of Music City Drum and Bugle Corps, a Drum Corps International World Class corps from Nashville.
 The UTC Marching Mocs perform the Tennessee Waltz during their pregame show.

 Use in media

 The song was also used in an instrumental form in the final scenes of the film Primary Colors where Jack Stanton dances with his wife at his Inauguration Ball.
 It was also used briefly during the 1983 drama film, The Right Stuff.
 John Huston's 1979 Wise Blood, an adaptation of a Flannery O'Connor novel, uses an instrumental version during the opening montage and as a recurrent musical theme throughout the picture.

 Also at the beginning of the French movie Les Cowboys (2015), the song was played by François Damiens.

 Patti Page's version features in Zabriskie Point.
 The song is also featured in Schitt's Creek, season 1 episode 12, "Surprise Party" and in the 1999 Japanese film Poppoya.
 In season 2 episode 11, "Triangle" of the original TV series Dallas it is faintly heard being played during a cocktail party.
+In the TV show M*A*S*H (season 5, episode 21), Colonel Potter has the camp sing along to the song during a movie night.